 The sea regressed in the Middle Oligocene, this left behind lakes and other small bodies of water until around 15-10 million years ago.
 Lots of salt has been left behind in the Mallee region in Vicoria and in South Australia, this creates its own issues with farming and irrigation of those areas of the Murray Basin currently.
 Between the Lachlan Fold Belt to the east and the Adelaide Fold Belt to the west is the Murray Basin where the current Murray River cuts through.

-Medium to coarse-grained A-type granite intruded after the Delamerian Orogeny mountain building event came to an end placing it as post-orogenic granite, it was intruded during the Ordovician (481± 9 Million years).
+The medium to coarse-grained A-type granite intruded after the Delamerian Orogeny mountain building event came to an end placing it as post-orogenic (tectonic) granite, it was intruded during the Ordovician (481± 9 Million years).
 Modelled temperature-viscosity relationship data focusing on enclaves/Xenoliths show that for the granite to behave in a plastic manner the Mannum granite as magma would have been at a temperature in excess of 930 °C.

 Some parts of the Mannum Granite are vicious and solidified slowly which formed larger grains, the non-viscous magma visible in some parts of the Mannum Granite solidified fast and formed small grains.
 Other minerals that make up the biotite rich Mannum Granite are pink orthoclase feldspar, grey quartz, and hornblende.

 An unconformity lies above the granite where wave weathering from the tertiary sea that moved in during the Miocene eroded the granite below.
 The intertidal area weathered back and smoothed out the Mannum Granite leaving a dome-like shape visible when looking from a distance at the top of the quarries high wall and at some of the granite in the local area.

 (Right/Bottom Image: Fine grain Phase 1 granite surrounded by Phase 2 granite)